colin016/lttngDoc/README.md

 ###动态链接
 The second approach to package the tracepoint providers is to use dynamic linking: the library and its member functions are explicitly sought, loaded and unloaded at runtime using `libdl`.
 It has to be noted that, for a variety of reasons, the created shared library is be dynamically loaded, as opposed to dynamically linked.
 The tracepoint provider shared object is, however, linked with `liblttng-ust`, so that `liblttng-ust` is guaranteed to be loaded as soon as the tracepoint provider is.
 If the tracepoint provider is not loaded, since the application itself is not linked with liblttng-ust, the latter is not loaded at all and the tracepoint calls become inert.
 The process to create the tracepoint provider shared object is pretty much the same as the static library method, except that:

--**since the tracepoint provider is not part of the application anymore, `TRACEPOINT_DEFINE` must be defined, for each tracepoint provider, in exactly one translation unit (C source file) of the application;**
+-since the tracepoint provider is not part of the application anymore, `TRACEPOINT_DEFINE` must be defined, for each tracepoint provider, in exactly one translation unit (C source file) of the application;
--**`TRACEPOINT_PROBE_DYNAMIC_LINKAGE` must be defined next to `TRACEPOINT_DEFINE`.**
+-`TRACEPOINT_PROBE_DYNAMIC_LINKAGE` must be defined next to `TRACEPOINT_DEFINE`.

 Regarding `TRACEPOINT_DEFINE` and `TRACEPOINT_PROBE_DYNAMIC_LINKAGE`, the recommended practice is to use a separate C source file in your application to define them, then include the tracepoint provider header files afterwards.
 For example:
 ```
 #define TRACEPOINT_DEFINE